pojojojo21/docker-demo/README.md

 Concretely, if you go to `localhost:8080` in your browser, you should see the site we gave you.
 If you go to `localhost:8080/2048`, you should see 2048.

-The first group (2 people) to implement this behavior will get 10 points extra credit on the docker homework!